 Allocation/apportionment of deductions

-The proposed regulations address the allocation and apportionment of deductions under Internal Revenue Code Sections 861 through 865.
-This includes new rules on the allocation and apportionment of research and experimentation (R&E) expenditures, and certain deductions of life insurance companies.
-The proposed regulations address:
+The proposed regulations address the allocation and apportionment of deductions under Internal Revenue Code sections 861 through 865.
+This includes new rules on the:

-Interest expenses The proposed regulation also provide rules for allocating and apportioning foreign tax expenses among the statutory and residual groupings by:
+The proposed regulation provides rules for allocating and apportioning foreign tax expenses among the statutory and residual groupings by:

 - Assigning foreign gross income on which a foreign tax is imposed to a grouping,

 - Allocating and apportioning deductions under foreign law to that income, and

 - Allocating and apportioning the foreign tax among the grouping.

 Foreign tax redeterminations

 The regulations clarify the effect of foreign tax redeterminations of foreign corporations on the application of the high-tax exception described in section 954(b)(4).
 They also address required notifications to the IRS of foreign tax redeterminations and related penalty provisions.